rodrigo-speller/atone/README.md

     restart: always
 ```

+To learn more about the configuration file, see the [Atone configuration file](docs/atone-configuration-file.md).

 # How to code, build, run and debug

 Atone project is written in C++ and uses the [Makefile](https://www.gnu.org/software/make/) build system.
 This project